 He was beside his Majesty, yet Boletaria was destroyed.
 If so, you could say nobody could stop it…

 But now, things are dire.
 Vallarfax died with the legend, Biorr entered the tear many years ago and went missing, and the others were probably swallowed in the fog with Boletaria and ravaged by demons along with the people.

-Once Vallarfax’s story reached Biorr’s ears, the knight was in disbelief that the King could be in any way responsible, assuming it to be jealous scribes spreading slander.
-Regardless, he decided to enter the Deep Fog and see the truth for himself, leaving Ostrava behind.
+Once Vallarfax’s story reached Biorr’s ears, the knight was in disbelief that the king could be in any way responsible, assuming it to be jealous scribes spreading slander — his country certainly had the reputation to bias foreigners.
+He decided to enter the deep fog straight away regardless and see the truth for himself, leaving Ostrava behind.
 Based on Biorr’s dialogue, this was most likely because he had accurately foreseen Ariona being at the most risk both physically and mentally, perhaps even promising the prince that he would quickly return so as to ease his anxiety.
 But although he had managed to infiltrate the inner castle, Biorr was ultimately defeated by his comrades’ dark spirits and the accompanying wyvern and thrown in the inner ward’s dungeon.
-According to Ostrava, he has not been seen since entering the fog “many” years ago, so he had been kept alive and sane for some time.
-Perhaps it is a small mercy from his King for his loyal service until then, or perhaps it is some sadistic prank by the fat officials.
+According to Ostrava, he has not been seen since entering the fog “many” years ago, so he had been kept alive and sane for some time, unlike the heroes whose corpses lie in neighboring cells.
+Perhaps it is a small mercy from his king for his loyal service until then, or perhaps it is some sadistic prank by the fat officials.
 Either way, Biorr’s experiences have shaken his faith in his sovereign.